The 2018 State of the (Recycling) Union

 BUILDING C&D MARKETS

-In 2018, the Construction and Demolition (C&D) market showed the most growth in a over decade.
-However, local markets for the recycled products remained difficult to find due to a lack of regulations in place.
+In 2018, the Construction and Demolition (C&D) market showed the most growth in over a decade.
+However, local markets for recycled products remained difficult to find due to a lack of regulations in place.
 As Europe has proven, if our government would introduce a tax on every ton of waste that goes into the landfill, then use the tax dollars to stimulate C&D recycling, the industry will grow to the next level.
-Thermal recycling into liquid fuels or secondary fuel for cement kilns or electric power generation are markets where I would foresee growth to be strong, as well as production of liquid fuel or CNG from waste.
+Thermal recycling into liquid fuels or secondary fuel for cement kilns or electric power generation are markets where I would foresee growth to be strong, as well as the production of liquid fuel or CNG from waste.

 SINGLE STREAM SOLUTIONS

-In addition, modern technologies like the Komptech Ballistor ballistic separator and the ZenRobotics Artificial Intelligence (AI) powered sorting robots are key components when designing new single stream MRFs or state-of-the-art C&D waste processing systems.
+In addition, modern technologies like the Komptech Ballistor ballistic separator and the ZenRobotics Artificial Intelligence (AI) powered sorting robots are key components when designing new single-stream MRFs or state-of-the-art C&D waste processing systems.
 In fact, in 2018 we sold over 100 stationary and mobile recycling equipment units into the North American market, delivering enough capacity to recycle roughly 4,000,000 tons of waste annually.
 That is a significant step in the right direction.

 AUTOMATION IS KEY